 Watching an orchestra rehearse and a conductor interact with the ensemble, manage and lead, provides a powerful analogy of leadership skills and behaviors.
-This analogy has been mentioned in various articles on leadership.
-In addition, it’s even been used in an executive education course case study offered by such prestigious schools as Harvard in Boston and [...]
+This parallel has been mentioned in various writings on leadership.
+In addition, it’s even been used in an executive education course case study offered by such prestigious schools as Harvard in Boston [...]

 You are motivated and hardworking but sometimes in some situations, something is off, or you feel off.
 It’s not that you don’t know what to do, you do know what to do, but somehow, you’re just not able to pull yourself together to do what you need to do, to do what you know [...]

 If you’re a Strategic Account Manager (SAM) or a Key Account Manager (KAM) your role requires an elaborate variety of skills.
 From technical expertise, analytical and strategic thinking to communication, management, leadership and negotiation skills.
 It is a highly complex job.
 Strategic Account Manager – A Complex Job Successful SAMs or KAMs understand how to [...]

 It’s not what happens to you, but how you react to it that matters Epictetus Ancient wisdom taught us that it is not the circumstances or events in our life that matter, but the meaning we give to them and how we decide to respond to them.
 Epictetus was a Greek philosopher who lived [...]

 Holidays bring up lots of emotions.
 It’s this time of the year to celebrate and spend time with family and friends and it makes me wonder how to manage this emotional intensity and get the best out of it.
 First there’s the anticipation, which can cause excitement or dread.
 When my children were young and [...]